Abraham Solomonick: Semiotic theory

-In the course of human development, each type of signs could only come into existence with the support of its predecessors.
-Furthermore, once it came into existence, each type of signs affected the further development of all previous types of signs.
+In the course of human development, each type of sign could only come into existence with the support of its predecessors.
+Furthermore, once it came into existence, each type of sign affected the further development of all previous types of signs.
 The various sign-systems that have developed at each stage in human history, and their interdependence, have shaped the science and culture of every generation since the dawn of mankind.
-The collection of signs and sign-systems that surround us at any given moment constitute the semiotic reality we use in our everyday life, in our scientific investigations, and in our cultural activities.
+The collection of signs and sign-systems that surround us at any given moment constitutes the semiotic reality we use in our everyday life, in our scientific investigations, and in our cultural activities.

 In the course of semiotic development, people gradually improved their minds and acquired new qualities.
 Mastering natural signs helped them to cope with pressing everyday problems.
 Iconic sign-systems developed the imagination and allowed the arts to be pursued.
 Languages have provided the ability to logically discuss any problem that arises; notational systems created interpersonal communication and ensured the preservation of the acquired knowledge for posterity; formalized systems formed the basis of scientific developments and progress of sciences and crafts.
 All this taken together has created a semiotic reality, which, along with the surrounding reality, forms the basis of human existence.

 Solomonick holds that his theory of general semiotics is reflected in all spheres of human existence.
-He has demonstrated manifold practical applications for the theory in his various works, and continues to produce new works that further develop this theme.
-A succinct review of his ideas in English can be found in his paper, that was published in September 2010 in China: (The journal "Chinese Semiotic Studies", School of Foreign Languages and Cultures, Nanjing Normal University) and in his book «A Theory of General Semiotics» published by Cambridge Scholars Publishing in 2015.
+He has demonstrated manifold practical applications for the theory in his various works and continues to produce new works that further develop this theme.
+A succinct review of his ideas in English can be found in his paper, which was published in September 2010 in China: (The journal "Chinese Semiotic Studies", School of Foreign Languages and Cultures, Nanjing Normal University) and in his book A Theory of General Semiotics published by Cambridge Scholars Publishing in 2015.
 Many of his other works are available on the Internet, in English or in Russian.